chsasank/chsasank.github.io/_posts/classic_papers/2020-10-13-unix-time-sharing-system.md

 ### 3.1 Ordinary Files

-A file contains whatever information the user places on it, for example symbolic or binary (object) programs.
-No particular structuring is expected by the system.
-Files of text consist simply of a string of characters, with lines demarcated by the new-line character.
+<mark>A file contains whatever information the user places on it, for example symbolic or binary (object) programs.
+No particular structuring is expected by the system.</mark> Files of text consist simply of a string of characters, with lines demarcated by the new-line character.
 Binary programs are sequences of words as they will appear in core memory when the program starts executing.
 A few user programs manipulate files with more structure: the assembler generates and the loader expects an object file in a particular format.
 However, the structure of files is controlled by the programs which use them, not by the system.

-> A file contains whatever information the user places on it, for example symbolic or binary (object) programs.
-No particular structuring is expected by the system.

 ### 3.2 Directories

-Directories provide the mapping between the names of files and the files themselves, and thus induce a structure on the file system as a whole.
-Each user has a directory of his own files; he may also create subdirectories to contain groups of files conveniently treated together.
+<mark>Directories provide the mapping between the names of files and the files themselves, and thus induce a structure on the file system as a whole.</mark> Each user has a directory of his own files; he may also create subdirectories to contain groups of files conveniently treated together.
 A directory behaves exactly like an ordinary file except that it cannot be written on by unprivileged programs, so that the system controls the contents of directories.
 However, anyone with appropriate permission may read a directory just like any other file.

-> Directories provide the mapping between the names of files and the files themselves, and thus induce a structure on the file system as a whole.

 The system maintains several directories for its own use.
 One of these is the *root* directory.
 All files in the system can be found by tracing a path through a chain of directories until the desired file is reached.
 The starting point for such searches is often the root.
 Another system directory contains all the programs provided for general use; that is, all the *commands*.
 As will be seen however, it is by no means necessary that a program reside in this directory for it to be executed.